 The Zoom client is a closed source application, which must be downloaded and installed prior to use.
-The video and audio streams are encrypted before being sent to Zoom’s Multipoint Control Unit (MCU) service, whereby the streams are analysed in order to ensure synchronisation with other participants before combining them to a single stream.
+The video and audio streams are encrypted before being sent to Zoom’s Multipoint Control Unit (MCU) service, whereby the streams are analyzed to ensure synchronization with other participants before combining them to a single stream.

-Aircall uses WebRTC technology, which is an open-source platform created by Google and other maintainers.
-Its source code is freely available and, therefore, easily scrutinised by third parties.
+Aircall uses WebRTC technology, which was first developed by Global IP Solutions (or GIPS), a company founded around 1999 in Sweden.
+In 2011 GIPS was acquired by Google and since then WeRTC is an open-source platform.
+Its source code is freely available and, therefore, easily scrutinized by third parties.
 Audio streams initiated within Aircall are encrypted both at the Internet level as well as within the audio packets themselves.

 Once received by the Aircall servers, the audio format of the stream is converted to a format required for transportation along traditional telephony carrier lines and vice-versa.
 Beyond the format conversion and the WebRTC specific routines, no other transformations are applied.